eyeson-team/eyeson-php/README.md

 The library offers basic features of [eyeson.team][eyeson].
 See the [API documentation][api-doc] to get a full overview, create an [issue][php-issues] if you found a bug or have a feature request.
-Feel free to add an [issue at the documentation repo][api- issues] for any general questions you might have.
+Feel free to add an [issue at the documentation repo][api-issues] for any general questions you might have.

 ## Usage